alexgaarciia/alexgaarciia/README.md

 </div>

 ### 😊 About Me
-Hi, I'm Alex!
-Here's a brief overview of my background:
+Hey!
+I’m Alex, a data scientist and engineer turned ML-for-Health enthusiast.

-- MSc in Machine Learning for Health @UC3M
+I like building things that bridge gaps: between research and practice, theory and messy data, or simply an idea and something usable.
+At heart, I’m driven by curiosity, I keep asking “why” until I reach the bottom, and I enjoy making what I learn public so others can build on it.

-- BEng in Data Science and Engineering @UC3M
+- 🎓 Currently: MSc in Machine Learning for Health @ UC3M
-- Ex-Research Assistant @Telematic Engineering Department, UC3M
+- 💡 Previously: Research Assistant @UC3M Telematic Engineering Department & LLM Engineer Intern @Repsol
-- Ex-LLM Engineer Intern @Repsol
+- 🚀 Interests: AI for medicine and making research useful beyond papers

  ### 🛠️ Languages-Frameworks-Tools
 <p align="center">